 This category includes online and offline games and competitions to engage audiences and/or build communities.

 Please include the content that’s being evaluated within your submission.

-This category recognizes any form of storytelling content (text, video, podcast, etc) that is created by a brand for entertaining or engaging audiences.
+This category recognizes all forms of storytelling content (text, video, podcast, etc) that is created and used by a brand tell its story and engage audiences.

-This category recognizes websites, microsites, downloadable apps, Intranet sites, email marketing and other technical content to support brand narratives and storytelling.
+This category recognizes websites, microsites, downloadable apps, email marketing and other technical content to support brand narratives and storytelling.